Do you use olive oil in your cooking? Did you know that heating olive oil destroys many of it’s heart-healthy properties? Let’s take a look at why:

 Choose saturated fats for cooking, not unsaturated.
 Fats that I recommend cooking with:

-Does this list freak you out?
+Does this list make you nervous?
 Did you know that saturated fats are actually good for you?
 Read more here:

 Click HERE to PIN THIS!